Online Safety

 • iPhone monitoring reliability was unacceptable in our home

-• The UX felt dated and fiddly
+• User experience felt dated and frustrating

 Verdict: which one should you choose?